scala/docs.scala-lang/_overviews/scala3-book/collections-summary.md

 This chapter provides a summary of the common Scala 3 collections and their accompanying methods.
 As shown, Scala comes with a wealth of collections and methods.

-When you need to see more details about the types and methods, see the Scaladoc for the classes mentioned in this chapter:
+When you need to see more details about the collections types shown in this chapter, see their Scaladoc pages:

 - [List]({{ site.scaladocref }}/scala/collection/immutable/List.html)
 - [Vector]({{ site.scaladocref }}/scala/collection/immutable/Vector.html)